The Revolutionary Court sentenced another protester to death

 The state news agency ISNA reports that the judiciary has sentenced a protester to death.
 This is apparently the second person to be sentenced to death in connection with the nationwide protests in Iran over the past two months.

-Media and governmental institutions of the Islamic Republic refer to the protesters as rioters.
+Media and governmental bodies of the Islamic Republic refer to the protesters as rioters.
 According to ISNA, on Sunday, another person was sentenced to death by the Tehran Revolutionary Court, and five defendants were sentenced to five to ten years in prison.

-Media and governmental institutions of the Islamic Republic refer to the protesters as rioters.
+Media and governmental bodies of the Islamic Republic refer to the protesters as rioters.
 According to ISNA, on Sunday, another person was sentenced to death by the Tehran Revolutionary Court, and five defendants were sentenced to five to ten years in prison.

 - Iran protests and exaggeration about Generation Z